sonaaliM/fullstack-training-notes/Node Notes.md

           }

-### Create and Run a Simple Project with a Sample Script
+# Create and Run a Project with a Simple Script

       node my-script.js